 The exam is composed of two parts.
 The first part focuses on analysis of a text or excerpt.
 The second part also requires analytical skills, but requires content knowledge and interpretive skills as well.
 In the second part, students respond to two out of four questions.
 Most questions in the second part refer to original documents, which may include speeches, laws, newspapers, editorials, and court decisions, among other possibilities.

 Taking the Exam

-The exam may be taken once the student has completed all core and elective requirements, a total of 32 semester credit hours.
+The exam may be taken once the student has completed all core and elective requirements, a total of 32 semester credit hours (24 hours for MASTAHG).
 During the fall and spring semesters, the exam may be taken concurrently with the student's final course if that course is already in progress at the time the exam period begins.
 During the summer semester, the student must have completed his or her final course prior to the start of the examination.
 In no case may the exam be taken prior to the semester in which all other requirements will be complete.

 The exam is offered once per semester, generally about six weeks prior to graduation.
 The questions are released to the student on a Friday afternoon.
 The student has three weekends to draft responses.
 Responses must be submitted by the third Monday at noon Eastern time.
 Exam dates for upcoming semesters may be found on the schedule webpage.

 The exam may be completed from home and it is not necessary to travel to campus.
 There is no charge to take the exam.